suhai-yehuza/game-diary/docs/CONFIGURABLE_STATISTICAL_DISTRIBUTIONS.md

 # Configurable Statistical Distributions

-This document explains how to configure and use the statistical distribution system for different seeding scenarios in the Game Diary application.
+This document explains how to configure and use the statistical distribution system for different seeding scenarios in the Placeholder application.

 ## Overview